 Ask Better Questions…

-For me this applies to so many different areas of life, but I especially see it as a powerful tactic to kicking my bad habit.
+For me this applies to so many different areas of life, but I especially see it as a powerful tactic for kicking my bad habit.
 By focusing on asking questions I can stop focusing on trying to know the answers.
 And bonus!
 This is also a beautiful way to create space for other people and allow opportunities for others to share their knowledge.

 I feel very excited about this new chapter of my life.
 I’m excited about naming the less glamorous pieces of me, I’m excited about trying to put these 5 ideas into practice in my everyday life and I cannot wait to share with you what I learn from the magical humans around me.